deeplearning4j/deeplearning4j/eigenvector.md

 Now imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
 This is the *covariance matrix*.
 Like many many other matrices, it has its very own eigenvectors.

-Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-componant lines to the variance of the data.
+Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principle-component lines to the variance of the data.

 *Eigenvalues*, another term you will encounter, are simply the coefficients attached to eigenvectors, which give the axes magnitude.
 In this case, they are the measure of the data's covariance.